 All three versions have a 19 mm internal width.
 Not bad at all with that weight, especially the disc brake version, considering the Ventoux is a tubeless-ready hooked rim.

 Winspace is a carbon manufacturer based in Xiamen, China.
-Since it first launched, the Hyper wheels offer the best value wheelset on the market.
+The Hyper wheels offer the best value wheelset on the market.
 At such a low price, even lower than Farsports’, Winspace Hyper is also built with carbon spokes and ceramic bearings.

 Winspace Hyper is the only wheelset in this list priced under $2000, making it the best-value lightweight wheelset if you consider the gram-per-dollar ratio.
 If you have a budget road bike, this would make it the best first upgrade you can buy.